When it comes to life, we all fail at some point, but we don’t all have a great comeback.

-Before you can move forward, you must take a look backwards.
-I call this a Post Mortem – designed to have you look closely at the totality of the situation through a variety of lenses.
-Businesses are known to running these types of meetings so why not conduct your own?
-Understanding the full scope of your setback is critical, and learning how you got here and how it could have been avoided is the only way to ensure you don’t have a repeat performance.
+Before you can move forward, you must take a look backward.
+I call this a Post Mortem.
+It’s designed to have you look closely at the totality of the situation through a variety of lenses.
+Businesses are known to running these types of meetings, so why not conduct your own?
+Understanding the full scope of your setback is critical.
+And learning how you got here and how it could have been avoided is the only way to ensure you don’t have a repeat performance.
 Basically, “why” are you here versus where you hoped to be.

-- Take accountability for your part in how you got here.
+for your part in how you got here.
 Being accountable and taking responsibility is both a sign of maturity and EQ.
-When you can own your level of involvement in how you arrived at your setback, you are showing others and yourself you are responsible for your role in the situation and open to looking inward versus playing the blame game.
+When you can own your level of involvement in how you arrived at your setback, you are showing others and yourself you are responsible for your role in the situation.
+It also shows you are open to looking inward versus playing the blame game.
 Some questions to ask yourself: Based on the desired goal, what actions did I take, or not take that led to this outcome?
 What’s one thing I could have done differently that would have led to a different outcome?

-- Own it and be proud of where you are, how far you’ve come and what you will declare moving forward.
-Every success story begins with a journey in failure and they all have one commonality which is the person celebrated their losses in service of their victories.
+and be proud of where you are, how far you’ve come and what you will declare moving forward.
+Every success story begins with a journey in failure.
+And they all have one commonality, which is the person celebrated their losses in service of their victories.
 Make your setback part of your storyline and embrace the unknown, unpredictable and uncertainty of life.
 Some questions to ask yourself: Could you openly share your current setback with someone?
 If so, what’s one takeaway you could speak to as a place of learning?
-How might you teach others about your setback as means to share your experience?
+How might you teach others about your setback as a means to share your experience?

 The floor is yours: What’s one motivating question to ask yourself when you experience a setback?

 Have an extra 2 minutes to discover more about yourself?
 Take the quiz to find out if you’re happy or comfortable.

 Joshua Miller is a creative leader and impactful executive coach.